brillianxbt/gensyn/README.md

-# RL-Swarm Installer & Updater
+# RL-Swarm Installer Use Sytemd
 This script automates the installation and updates for the RL-Swarm.
 Including system resource management and service configuration

 ## 📋 Prerequisites